ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 With these values, it is possible to estimate the power consumption by users when using a product or service on a device.
 The more information available about what devices are used and how much time users spend on these products, the more accurate the estimates can be.

-To calculate energy use (Wh), the power (W) of the device is divided by the time factor (hours = 1, minutes = 60, seconds = 3600), then multiplied by the duration.
-For example, assume a blog page with an estimated reading time of 5 minutes.
-The energy consumption of a user on a laptop (without a monitor) can be estimated using the following calculation:
+To calculate energy use (Wh), the power (W) of the device is multiplied by the duration of its use in hours.
+When dealing with other units of time, they must be divided by the amount in an hour (minutes = 60, seconds = 3600), to give a fractional amount of hours.
+For example, assume a blog page has an estimated reading time of 5 minutes.
+Then the energy consumption of a user on a laptop (without a monitor) can be estimated using the following calculation:

-$$ Energy\ (Wh) = 17.1W / 60 \times 5 = 1.4Wh $$
+$$ Energy\ (Wh) = 17.1W \times \frac{5}{60} = 1.4Wh $$

 Examples of device energy consumption per minute: